ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/configuring_rez_sphinx.rst

 However if you do, you must keep in mind the following details:

+TODO: Revisit this.
+Make sure we don't get from the current user environment

 - The first key is always used whenever you call :ref:`rez_sphinx init` in a package.
-- The first key in the list that matches an existing test is used.
+- During :ref:`rez_sphinx build run` when the `intersphinx_mapping`_ is generated, the first key in the list defined in your `package.py`_ is used to query extra package "requires".

+    - For more information on how this works, see :doc:`adding_extra_interlinking`.

 .. _rez_sphinx.documentation_root: